codeperfectplus/SystemGuard/README.md

 - Role-based dashboards tailored for Developer, Admin, IT Manager, and Manager roles (upcoming feature).
 - Update security updates with a single click or automatically update to the latest version to simplify maintenance.

-## Old Features 🚀

-- Administrators can manage user accounts by creating, updating, or deleting users.
-- Admin-level access is required for configuring settings, managing users, and adjusting security and notification - preferences.
-- Historical performance data can be viewed as charts, aiding in trend analysis.
-- Supports network speed testing directly from the server.
-- Provides the ability to terminate resource-heavy processes with a single command.
-- Real-time server metric monitoring keeps data consistently updated.
-- The interface is responsive and optimized for various devices including mobile, tablets, and desktops.
-- The system can automatically update to the latest version to simplify maintenance.
-- Installation can be done quickly via a bash script for easy setup.
-- Notifications are sent to users and admins when a process is manually terminated.
-- Offers website monitoring tasks that trigger email alerts when a website becomes unavailable.
-- Configurable email alerts for various actions across the server.
-- Option to download historical data in CSV format for detailed analysis (upcoming feature).
-- Server status monitoring with alerts for server downtime or recovery (upcoming feature).

 ## Get started 🛠️

 - Check the [Installation.md](/src/docs/installation.md) file for installation instructions.